stefancoding7/Public_API_Request_Project/README.md

 <hr>

 <h2>Document style changes</h2>

+If user not found show message about it.

 I added linear background color and changed template style to cube style(no border-radius).

 Added text shadows for every card element.

 Also changed font into "roboto".